The Sensational Spider-Man (vol. 2): "Feral" (Issues 23–27)

-Curt Connors takes a look at "The Rock of Life" which causes a mysterious disease and causes many characters to become very angry, including Man-Wolf, Vermin, The Lizard, Black Cat, Puma and others.
-The Black Cat has the hardest time controlling her anger, almost killing The Lizard in a fury.
+Curt Connors takes a look at "The Rock of Life" which causes a mysterious disease and causes many characters to become very angry, including Man-Wolf, Vermin, Connors as the Lizard, Black Cat, Puma and others.
+Black Cat has the hardest time controlling her anger, almost killing Lizard in a fury.
 Mary Jane also finds herself with a knife in a fit of rage.
 It is soon discovered that the rock was brought to New York by the villain Stegron with the aim of regressing all of humanity.
 Spider-Man, who has been able to show the most resistance to the rock, stops him.